winitzki/scall/tutorial/programming_dhall.md

 - `F` is a covariant functor with a lawful `fmap` method
 - all functions of the type `∀(B : Type) → (A → B) → F B` are natural transformations that satisfy the appropriate naturality law

-Because of automatic parametricity, the second assumption is always satisfied as long as we are considering functions implemented in Dhall.
+Because of the parametricity theorem, the second assumption is always satisfied as long as we are considering fully parametric code.

 The Yoneda identity shown above requires `F` to be a covariant functor.
 There is a corresponding Yoneda identity for contravariant functors ("contrafunctors") `C`: